-In-person worship is evolving while we try to prevent the spread of COVID.
+In-person worship is evolving while we try to prevent the spread of COVID-19.
 Fr.
-Tim is still available by appointment.
+Tim is available by appointment.
 Please call…

-Sunday, September 20 worship may be downloaded here.
+Sunday, October 25 Morning Prayer Order of Service may be downloaded here.

 Links to Thursday morning Bible Study and Sunday Morning Prayer can be found on the SJC calendar.
-Note that our Zoom service at 9:00am on Sundays is open to the public.
-All are welcome and invited.
+Note that our Zoom service at 9:00am on Sundays is open to all.
+You are welcome and invited!
 Recordings of Sunday sermons are regularly posted on Facebook.

 A wide variety of daily prayers and reflections can be found at Forward Movement, a resource of the Episcopal Church